Important information about GDPR, and ways to get started with your compliance.

 - Get consent to send marketing emails.

 - Add a cookie banner with customized consent language and a link to your policies.

 To learn about how to add these to your site, visit Sharing policies and terms on your site.

-Note: We built tools for you to manage the cookies your Squarespace site uses, but we can’t control third-party services you use through connected accounts or code-based modifications.
-Review the policies for all services connected to your Squarespace site to fully understand your site’s cookie use.
+Note: We built tools for you to manage the cookies your Squarespace site uses, but we can’t control third-party services you use through connected accounts, product integrations, or code-based modifications.
+Review the policies for all services connected to your Squarespace site to understand your site’s cookie use.

 Using Squarespace with third-party services

-The GDPR not only affects how your site processes personal data, but also how other services process data on your behalf.
-Squarespace offers integrations with third-party services and methods for integrating additional services, including:
+The GDPR not only affects how the Squarespace products you use process personal data, but also how other services process data on your behalf.
+You can use built-in integrations to connect the Squarespace products to third-party services, and other methods for integrating additional services, including: